happyweidy/spring-boot-hello-world/README.md

-# Sample Spring Boot Application a#
+# Sample Spring Boot Application ab#

 This sample Spring Boot application was written for a blog post describing how to create a Spring Boot application with IntelliJ.